Student decision note

 - For the "Set it and Forget it" Student: Ally.
 Simple, buckets, stress-free.

 - For the "Rate Chaser": Jenius or UFB Direct.
-Maximize the yield, ignore the ugly app.
+Maximize the yield, ignore the interface.

 Your future self will thank you for the extra hundreds (or thousands) of dollars these accounts will generate by graduation day.
 Open one tonight.